mysql/mysql-server/README.md

 While *session.find()* can be used to fetch a single database record using primary or unique index access, more complex queries are provided through the [Query class](API-documentation/Query)

+Queries are defined by a filter that specifies which database rows should be returned.
+The filter is declared fluently, combining queryable columns with comparators and parameters.

+session.createQuery('employee').then(function(query) {
+  query.where(
+   query.salary.gt(query.param('low_salary')
+   .and(query.salary.lt(query.param('high_salary')))));
+});

+Query execution is governed by a parameter object that can include values for named parameters for the query as well as options to sort or paginate the result.
+Query execution returns a promise but can also use the standard callback mechanism.

+This query will return at most 20 objects that satisfy the filter, in ascending order.
+The same query object can be reused with different parameters and options.

+query.execute({low_salary: 10000, high_salary:20000, limit: 20, order: 'asc"})
+ .then(function(result) {console.log(result));

 Standardized Errors